 - Soy sauce.
 You can also use a gluten-free type or Tamari.
 If needed, find reduced sodium.

 - Hoisin sauce.
 This fermented soybean paste is the main ingredient, but miso paste is sometimes used instead.
 Many also contain peanut butter and molasses.
-Gluten-free brands do exist if needed.
+Make sure you look for a gluten-free brand, though, as most contain wheat.
+(The San-J brand is fabulous!)

 - Sugar.
 Brown sugar gives a nice rich flavor.
 You can also substitute with regular sugar, coconut sugar, honey, or pure maple syrup.